Product Dimension, Weight Data in WMS

 If you are not able to get the product dimension and weight data in advance (and even if you do, you’ll still need to verify it), then you’ll want to capture and record this data inside the warehouse.
 It’s commonly done in one of the following ways:

 - The GOOD method is to implement a simple, manual process where the receiving dock is equipped with a tape measure and an accurate scale.
 This method works, but is very time consuming and mistakes can happen when reading the measurements or weight on the scale or keying in the product dimension and weight to the WMS or ERP.

 - The BETTER method is to invest in a more automated data capture device such as Cubiscan which “magically” displays all the product dimensions and weight data very quickly and accurately.
 This information is then manually keyed into the WMS or ERP.

-- The BEST method is to have that same Cubiscan integrated into the WMS or ERP so that the data entry portion is done without human intervention.
-With this method, the capture and update take only seconds and there is simply no excuse to not have very accurate product dimension and weight data in your systems.
+- The BEST method is to have that same Cubiscan integrated to the WMS or ERP so that the data entry portion is done without human intervention.
+With this method the capture and update takes only seconds and there is simply no excuse to not have very accurate product dimension and weight data in your systems.